News & Industry Affairs

 AASA becomes involved in other issues which require attention in support of the airline operations, such as:

-- Slot coordination: AASA is a member of the Slot Coordination Committee of South Africa, which seeks to manage the efficient use of slots and thereby optimize the utilization of airspace and airport infrastructure.
+- Slot coordination: AASA is a member of the Slot Coordination Committee of South Africa, which seeks to manage the efficient use of slots and thereby optimise the utilisation of airspace and airport infrastructure.

-- Air Traffic Services: AASA is a member of the Committee comprising ATNS, the DOT and members of the industry in the implementation of Performance Based Navigation (PBN) within South Africa.
+- Air Traffic Services: AASA is a member of the Committee comprising ATNS, the South African Department of Transport (DoT) and members of the industry in the implementation of Performance Based Navigation (PBN) within South Africa.

-- Weather Service: AASA works with SAWS and the Airlines to consider new developments or initiatives and service delivery issues.
+- Weather Service: AASA works with the South African Weather Service (SAWS) and the airlines to consider new developments or initiatives and service delivery issues.

 - Airport Management Centre (AMC): AASA supports the AMC in its work and is part of the forum which on a quarterly basis reviews the performance of all stakeholders impacting the efficient operations at aiports.